Bakhomious/unideb-state-exam/src/2-3-oop.md

 ### Encapsulation

 Encapsulation is defined as the wrapping up of data under a single unit.
 It is the mechanism that binds together code and the data it manipulates.
 In Encapsulation, the variables or data of a class are hidden from any other class and can be accessed only through any member function of their class in which they are declared.
-As in encapsulation, the data in a class is hidden from other classes, so it is also known as **data-hiding**.

 Consider a real-life example of encapsulation, in a company, there are different sections like the accounts section, finance section, sales section, etc. The finance section handles all the financial transactions and keeps records of all the data related to finance.
 Similarly, the sales section handles all the sales-related activities and keeps records of all the sales.
 Now there may arise a situation when for some reason an official from the finance section needs all the data about sales in a particular month.
 In this case, he is not allowed to directly access the data of the sales section.
 He will first have to contact some other officer in the sales section and then request him to give the particular data.
 This is what encapsulation is.
 Here the data of the sales section and the employees that can manipulate them are wrapped under a single name "sales section".